 The Den Theatre

 The One: The Matrix Parody Musical combines hilarity & harmony to poke fun at everyone's favorite digitally dystopian 90’s classic.
 Audiences join Neo as he goes down the musical rabbit hole to learn his real purpose.
-Created by fans, for fans, the show centers on the events of the first film while paying tribute to the expanded universe.
 The two-act story with intermission features an original score, dance battles, pop songs, and puppets, all in a D.I.Y. style!
 This is THE ONE parody musical you won’t want to miss!
-Get tickets here.

 From the untethered mind of artistic director Gregory Peters comes Münsterspiel: a true-ish tragicomedy about the Anabaptist takeover of the city of Münster in 1534.
 Pushing the Protestant Reformation to full-on revolution, their communist theocracy held out against a year-and-a-half long siege.
 Inspired in part by Greil Marcus’s Lipstick Traces, Münsterspiel is a dadaist romp through the Reformation Alamo, a time travel odyssey through what-could-have-been and what-could-come, and a prayer for the end of the world.